This section of the Alberta Courts website provides information about court locations around the province, contact information and sittings.

 Native Counselling works to ensure that Native people receive fair and equitable treatment in the justice system.
 NCSA delivers its programs and services province wide..
 Its programs and services are designed and delivered for Aboriginal people, by Aboriginal people.

-How to order a Provincial Court or Court of Queen's Bench courtroom transcript.
+How to order a Provincial Court or Court of King's Bench courtroom transcript.

 This section of the Alberta Provincial Courts website explains about using mediation to resolve a lawsuit.
 You may request mediation or the court may select your lawsuit for mediation once a Dispute Note has been filed.
 This program is free to the parties involved.